wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

     - `authenticateUsingBiometrics()` - with "title" and "description" parameters, use variant with `PowerAuthBiometricPrompt` parameter instead.
     - `requestGetSignatureWithAuthentication()` - use `authenticationHeaderForRequestWithParams()` method instead which throws an exception in case of failure.
     - `requestSignatureWithAuthentication()` - use `authenticationHeaderForRequestWithBody()` method instead which throws an exception in case of failure.
+    - `offlineSignatureWithAuthentication()` - use asynchronous `offlineAuthenticationCode()` method instead.
     - `saveSerializedState()` - method is now private
     - `restoreState()` - method is now private
+    - `getSession()` - access to a low-level session object is no longer available.
+Let us know if you have a problem with this.

   - `PowerAuthConfiguration` class:
     - `getOfflineSignatureComponentLength()` - use `getOfflineAuthenticationCodeComponentLength()` instead.